-Mack tenderly stroked the side of the door.‘No one was there when I found her.
-An’ she just sung to me…’
+Macka tenderly stroked the side of the door.
+‘No one was there when I found her.
+An’ she just sang to me…’

 ‘You on somethin’, Macka?’
-Who seemed to be feeling-up the car like it was a pet dog.
+He arched an eyebrow at Macka feeling-up the car like it was a pet dog.

-‘No.’ Mack frowned, then slowly caressed the steering wheel.
-‘She had this song playing on her stereo, Jump-in-my-car…’
+‘No.’ Macka frowned while caressing the steering wheel.
+‘She had this song playing on her stereo, Jump-in-my-car—’

-Robbie shook his head, leaned forward and opened the glove box in front.
+Robbie shook his head as he opened the glove compartment.
 ‘There’s no papers?
-You’d expect there’d be some manual?
-Even rentals have advertisin’ crap in their cars.
-Everyone has some rubbish in their cars.
-Like receipts, chip packets, chewing gum wrappers…’ He twisted around to the back seat that was completely empty.
+You’d expect there’d be some manual, even rentals have advertising crap in their cars.
+Everyone has some rubbish in their cars, like receipts, chip packets, chewing gum wrappers…’ He twisted around to the back seat that was completely empty.
 No dirt on the carpet.
 No prints on the windows.
 This car was brand spanking new.
-‘Seriously Macka, where’d ya get it?’
+‘Seriously, Macka, where’d ya get it?’

 ‘Cops’ll be lookin’ for it.’